orbbec/OrbbecSDK_v2/examples/c_examples/2.c_depth/README.md

     // pixel value multiplied by scale is the actual distance value in millimeters float center_distance = data[width * height / 2 + width / 2] * scale;

-    // attention: if the distance is 0, it means that the depth camera cannot detect the object（may be out of detection range） printf("Facing an object at a distance of %.3f mm away.\n", center_distance);
+    // attention: if the distance is 0, it means that the depth camera cannot detect the object (may be out of detection range) printf("Facing an object at a distance of %.3f mm away.\n", center_distance);
 }
 ```